 Chuck McGill, Master CFI, MEI, CFII

-During the past thirty-three years, he has logged over 12,700 hours of flight time in over 80 different makes and models of aircraft, with over 9,600 hours as a flight instructor.
+During the past thirty-five years seven time Master CFI Chuck McGill has logged over 13,400 hours of flight time in over 80 different makes and models of aircraft, with over 9,800 hours as a flight instructor.
 Most of his teaching has been in retractable, high-performance, single-engine airplanes, primarily Cessna P/T-210 and Mooney aircraft.
 Specialization in these types of aircraft resulted from Chuck owning and using them in his other businesses.
 Chuck flew his M20J (201) exclusively while attaining his Instrument, Commercial and CFI ratings and received his CFII flying his T-210.
 He is also factory trained in the Turbine P210 Silver Eagle.

 In 2012, Chuck wrote and published a book - Flying the Cessna 210: The Secrets Unlocked.
 This book has been highly acclaimed in the aviation community by many famous aviators such as Barry Schiff, Rod Machado, and others.